 Very truth it is that, little and little, the same known church decayed, and waxed weak in faith, and new, naughty doctrine against Christ's coming was sprung up therein, and the weeds began to overgrow the corn.
-But yet, for all that, until his own coming, there he kept his known church, that was then called the synagogue of Moses, and so was that-his known church-his church, and the truth of doctrine so preserved therein that in it was the truth, and many good-faithful folk therein, and only in it was the truth, as many false as were therein, as our Savior
+But yet, for all that, until his own coming, there he kept his known church, that was then called the synagogue of Moses, and so was that-his known church-his church, and the truth of doctrine so preserved therein that in it was the truth, and many good-faithful folk therein, and only in it was the truth, as many false as were therein, as our Savior wot ne'er what, but we worship that we know, for health is of Judea."

-Jn 4:22 witnesseth himself unto the woman of
+Jn 4:22 witnesseth himself unto the woman of Samaria, saying, "You worship ye